tweaselORG/appstraction/README.md

 ## Installation

+Make sure you have an up-to-date version of [Node.js](https://nodejs.org) installed.
+We require and test against v18.
+You can install that using [nvm](https://github.com/nvm-sh/nvm) or [via your OS’s package manager](https://nodejs.dev/en/download/package-manager/).

-You can install appstraction using yarn or npm:
+Then, you can install appstraction using yarn or npm:

 ```sh
 yarn add appstraction